emmpiiee/ProjectMinorProgBackUp/README.md

 - (optional) You'll need an option to see other the profile and the pictures other guest posted.

 ### API
 We need to create our own online database, which can handle the size of a photo.
-The API of dropbox will fullfill this whish.
+The API of Dropbox will fullfill this whish.
 We need to make it possible to extraxt and push photos to the online database.
+We wont use the API of instagram because this will require the user to also upload photos on their timeline on instagram.
+This will not work because maybe some photos you'll want to post on the event app, you'll not want to post on your instagram account.

 ### Difficulties
+- It will be difficult to create an online database with the size of photos and extract these.
+- It will be difficult to let someone login in, on different weddings.
+- It will be difficult to make certain the photos are private.

 ### Similair applications
-- It's an instagram like app, only in instagram it's not possible to make groups and add photos to a group and only people in that group can see it.
+- It's an instagram like app, only in instagram it's not possible to make groups and add photos to a group and let only people in that group see it.
+The layout and will be quiet alike, only the purpose quiet different.
+You'll use the app during and after events but after you've extracted the photos it won't be nescessary to use the app untill the next event.
+- It's similair to facebook, as in that facebook is able to create groups and post things online for only a group.
+Only this isn't used (because of the interface) as an app to keep everyone up to date and to make instagram like posts.